 Notifications of exceedances of the particulate or wind speed Take Action or Stop Work Levels at the downwind monitors will be sent via text message to field personnel.
-Notifications to the field office (RSI) will be sent via email.
-The notifications will be sent to RSI's site onsite Project Manager, Dust Control Technician, and the Golder Associates, Inc. On-site Oversight Person.
+Notifications to the field office will be sent via email.
+The notifications will be sent to the contractor's on-site Project Manager and Air Monitoring Technician.
 The notifications will be sent as a Take Action Level notification or a Stop Work Level notification.
-The Dust Control Technician will be the primary individual responsible for monitoring the notifications and ordering implementation of response actions.
-However, all of these individuals will have the authority to order implementation of the response actions, if needed.
+The Air Monitoring Technician will be the primary individual responsible for monitoring the notifications and ordering implementation of dust mitigation procedures.
+However, both of these individuals will have the authority to order implementation of dust mitigation procedures, if needed.